KAMESH-RAVICHANDRAN/ARTIFICIAL-INTELLIGENCE/README.md

 To implement the N-Queens problem using backtracking in Python.

 **Description:**
-The N-Queens problem is a classic constraint satisfaction problem where N queens must be placed on an N×N chessboard such that no two queens attack each other.
+The N-Queens problem is a constraint satisfaction problem where N queens must be placed on an N×N chessboard such that no two queens attack each other.

 **Algorithm:**
 1. Place a queen in the first column